epfl-ada/ada-2024-project-gear5/README.md

 │
 ├── src                         <- Source code
 │   ├── data                            <- Data directory
+│   ├── models
+│		│		├── ARIMA.py                        <- Used to run the ARIMA algo
-│   ├── models                          <- Model directory
+│		│   ├── PolynomialRegression.py         <- Used to run the polynomial regression
 │   ├── utils                           <- Utility directory
 │   │   ├── print_prediction                    <- Printing prediction proof of concept
 │